 Address and Contact Information — When registering online each term, students are asked to confirm or update some personal information including their mailing address and contact information.

 Name — Students wishing to change their names must provide legal documentation showing the reason for the change, as well as a written version of the new name.
 Acceptable documents include marriage certiﬁcates, divorce papers, passports, social security cards, and other court-issued documents.
 Students should send the request in writing and include their student ID number and/or social security number if ID number is not known.
 Once a student graduates the record is closed; name changes are not possible unless the student is reapplying for a new degree.
 See full policy.

 Official transcripts cost $5.00, unofficial transcripts are $2.00.
-The charge for “rush” service includes the cost of the transcript(s) plus $30 and the cost of overnight shipping if requested (amount depends on destination).
+The charge for “rush” service includes the cost of the transcript(s) plus $30.

 Go to Student Forms to get the Transcript Request form.
-The completed form must be accompanied by full payment (check, money order, or credit card; see form).
-Therefore, if requesting overnight shipping please call the Registrar’s Office to find out the shipping cost before submitting the completed form and payment.
+The completed form must be accompanied by full payment (see form).

 Verification of Degree or Enrollment